iqbalexperience/iqbalexperience/README.md

 ### Hi there 👋

 I'm Iqbal, a passionate JavaScript developer with a focus on creating interactive user experiences using React.
-With several years of experience building web apps, Chrome extensions, Android and iOS apps, PWAs, and desktop apps, I have honed my skills in creating robust, scalable, and maintainable software solutions.
+With several years of experience building web apps, Chrome extensions, Android and iOS apps, PWAs, and desktop apps, I have sharpen my skills in creating robust, scalable, and maintainable software solutions.
 I'm always eager to learn and keep up with the latest technologies and best practices in the industry.
-When I'm not coding, you can find me exploring new coffee shops, playing video games, or practicing my guitar skills.
+When I'm not coding, you can find me exploring new coffee shops, playing video games or watchinh movies.
 Let's build something awesome together!

 <!--
 **iqbalexperience/iqbalexperience** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.